 Miller Thomson earned a top Band 1 ranking for two practice areas in the 2018 Chambers Canada Guide.
 Our Charities and Not-For-Profit group is regarded for “its novel and innovative approach to complex matters arising within the charitable and non-profit market,”...

-Damien Buntsman speaks at OBA Labour and Employment Program
+Damien Buntsma speaks at OBA Labour and Employment Program

-Damien Buntsman speaks at the “Pre-Litigation Negotiation” program, part of the OBA Labour and Employment seminar series.
+Damien Buntsma speaks at the “Pre-Litigation Negotiation” program, part of the OBA Labour and Employment seminar series.

 Gerald Chipeur speaks at the Human Resources Management for Indigenous Organizations Conference